Raymond Bobgan (Executive Artistic Director)

 Faye is a performer, installation artist, educator and director.
-She creates new works, primarily working in devised theatre methods, and focuses on developing semiautobiographical pieces that explore female identity and the tensions between innocence, sexuality and power in American culture.
+She creates new works, primarily working in devised theatre methods, and focuses on developing semiautobiographical pieces that explore American female identity.
 She joined the CPT staff as the Education Associate in 2009, after working at the theatre as an independent artist since 2007.
-As Education Associate, Faye is the Program Director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works every year.
-She is Program Coordinator of Teatro Publico de Cleveland, working with Raymond Bobgan and local Latin American artists and community members to collaboratively create original plays that authentically share the stories, family memories and legends from native countries of Teatro participants and reflect the multiplicity of cultures, identities and traditions in Cleveland’s Latin American community.
-Collaborating with visual artist, and mother, Joan Hargate, Faye has led the creation of performance art installations: She’s Wearing White…, Royal Ann’s Preserve, Echoless Shore and Fellsalie.
-She is a 2014 Creative Workforce Fellow, a program of the Community Partnership for Arts and Culture created through a public grant from Cuyahoga Arts & Culture, and is now developing an original devised piece, The Virgin, The Slut and Other Mythical Creatures, with Dionne Atchison, Marcia Custer, Carly Garinger, Caitlin Lewins and Renee Schilling.
+As Education Associate, Faye is the Program Director of CPT’s Brick City Theatre, working with youth who live in public housing, and leads the creation of 3-5 original works each season.
+She is Program Coordinator of Teatro Publico de Cleveland, working with Raymond Bobgan and local Latino/a artists to create and produce plays that share the multiplicity of cultures, identities and traditions in Cleveland’s Latino community.
+Collaborating with visual artist, and mother, Joan Hargate, Faye has directed the creation of performance/art installations: She’s Wearing White…, Royal Ann’s Preserve, Echoless Shore and Fellsalie.
+She is a 2014 Creative Workforce Fellow.
+This December, she will perform Feefer Rising, a solo piece that she collaboratively created with Raymond Bobgan.

 James Kosmatka (Assistant General Manager)

 James joined the Cleveland Public Theatre staff in 2011, but has been associated with CPT since he served as a marketing intern in 2006.
-At CPT, James has worked as a sound designer, director, assistant director and stage manager and productions have included The Santaland Diaries, Osama the Hero and poor little lulu and Big Box productions including Seppuku, InCogNegro and The Beetlebug and the Bad Worm.
+He served as Director of Patron Services for 3 years before transitioning to the role of Assistant General Manager in 2014.
+At CPT, James has worked as a sound designer, director, assistant director and stage manager and productions have included The SantaLand Diaries, Osama the Hero and poor little lulu and Big Box productions including Seppuku, InCogNegro and The Beetlebug and the Bad Worm.
 Prior to CPT, James worked as an office manager at Cleveland State University and as a freelance theatre artist with such companies as The Beck Center for the Arts, The Cleveland Play House and The University of Rochester International Theatre Program.
 He is an alumnus of Cleveland State University, where he co-created the hit adaptation Night of the Living Dead.

 Caitlin Lewins (New Play Associate)

-Caitlin recently completed the 2013-2014 Joan Yellen Horvitz Director Fellowship that culminated in the production Left in Ink which she conceived, directed, and co-created.
-A Clevelander, actor, writer, director and musician, Caitlin joined the CPT staff in the fall of 2013 as Story Connector.
-Recently at CPT, Caitlin co-created and directed Edison and Ford which appeared in Air Waves (Part Three of the Elements Cycle).
-Caitlin completed her second year in the Directing/Theatre Creation class and developed 15 minutes of Left in Ink for Leap/Conceive.
-Last season, Caitlin was Stage Manager/Assistant Director to Raymond Bobgan for Rusted Heart Broadcast and made her writing/directing debut at CPT with The Environmented in Earth Plays (Part Two of the Elements Cycle).
+Caitlin, a Cleveland native, is a performer, writer, director, master crafter and musician.
+Caitlin joined the CPT staff in the fall of 2013 as Story Connector and transitioned into her current role in the summer of 2014.
+Caitlin completed the 2013-2014 Joan Yellen Horvitz Director Fellowship that culminated in the production Left in Ink which she conceived, directed and co-created.
+Recently at CPT, Caitlin co-created and directed pieces for the last three Pandemoniums, co-created and directed Edison and Ford which appeared in Air Waves (Part Three of the Elements Cycle) and completed her third year in the Directing/Theatre Creation class.
+In the 12/13 season, Caitlin was Stage Manager/Assistant Director to Raymond Bobgan for Rusted Heart Broadcast and made her writing/directing debut at CPT with The Environmented in Earth Plays (Part Two of the Elements Cycle).
 Cleveland internships include an Education and Artistic Internship at Cleveland Play House and an Education Internship at Great Lakes Theater.
-Recent/favorite performances include Air Waves, Earth Plays, Bird Behind the Curtain (Big Box ’13), 13 Most American Dreams, Grizzly Mama, and The New Century.
+Recent/favorite performances include She’s Wearing White…, Air Waves, Earth Plays, Bird Behind the Curtain (Big Box ’13), 13 Most American Dreams, Grizzly Mama and The New Century.
 Caitlin has taught theatre and music with several education programs including Brick City at CPT, Shaker Summer Theatre, SmArt in the City and Camp Mendocino, a Boys and Girls Club Camp in California.
 Caitlin served as Grant Program Coordinator and Fine Arts Coordinator for three Cleveland YMCAs and studied Theatre, Philosophy, and Music at Baldwin-Wallace College graduating Magna Cum Laude in 2010.